Aniumbott/LabStation/README.md

     *   **Enable Authentication:** In your Firebase project, go to "Authentication" -> "Sign-in method" and enable the "Email/Password" provider.
     *   **Enable Firestore:** In your Firebase project, go to "Firestore Database" -> "Create database".
 Start in **Test Mode** for development (remember to secure rules for production).
 Choose a location.
     *   **Register your Web App:** In Project Overview, click the Web icon (`</>`) to add your app.
 Get the `firebaseConfig` object.
-    *   **Service Account for Admin SDK:**
+    *   **Service Account for Admin SDK (CRITICAL for server-side functions like notifications/audit logs):**
         *   Go to Project Settings > Service accounts.
         *   Click "Generate new private key" and download the JSON file.
+This file contains sensitive credentials. **Store this file securely and DO NOT commit it to your Git repository.**
-        *   Store this file securely.
+        *   Note the absolute path to this file on your system.

 4.  **Configure Environment Variables:**
     *   Create a `.env.local` file in the root of your project by copying `.env.local.example` (if it exists, otherwise create it).
-    *   Fill in your Firebase project's configuration values from the `firebaseConfig` object:
+    *   Fill in your Firebase project's configuration values from the `firebaseConfig` object (for client-side Firebase):
         ```env
         NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key
         NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_auth_domain